leila100/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express Routing and Express Middlware:

 - [ ] Describe Middleware?

+Middlewares are functions that execute during the lifecycle of a request to the Express server.
+Middleware is a function that is invoked by the Express routing layer before the final request handler, and thus sits in the middle between a raw request and the final intended route

 - [ ] Describe a Resource?

+The different objects/data used in the app, for example users, posts, ...

 - [ ] What can the API return to help clients know if a request was successful?

+It would return a status of 200, or 201 and sometimes a response object with the information requested

 - [ ] How can we partition our application into sub-applications?

+We use routing based on resources and endpoints

 ## Project Setup